-Have you been focused on the market’s day-to-day gyrations over the past couple of weeks?
-If so, you’re not alone.
+Have you been measuring what matters most to your future financial success, or have you been focusing on the market’s day-to-day gyrations over the past several months?
+If you’ve been focusing on the market, you’re not alone.

 Like the crowd at a tennis match, investors have been looking back and forth, one moment at a market selloff, the next at a market rally.
 And that makes this a perfect moment to discuss an investing truth.

 What you measure matters.
 Measuring what matters most is your plan.

 Are you focusing on the true purpose of your saving and investing endeavors – achieving your financial goals?
 Or are you caught in the moment, looking back and forth, succumbing to the temptation of trying to figure out when to get out of the market, and then, when to get back in?